 But always we’re holding hands and staring into the distance.
 That to me is the best part of all.

 P.S.
 Sometimes we need a little inspiration on what to talk about.
 We pull out one of our favorite devotionals, like Consecrated Conversations.
-You can get a copy of this simple-but-powerful couples devotional here.

 The Best 15 Minute Investment In Our Marriage